About me

 I was born in Havana, Cuba, and raised simultaneously in two towns: Cojimar, with its vast ocean, and Casablanca, with its abundance of trains, both part of Havana.
 I lived in Montreal in my early twenties for two years, relishing a vibrant and diverse culture.
 It was there where I had the first of my two sons.
 Today I am in Brampton, Ontario.

 My extensive yoga training includes an initial 200-hour YTT with 5 Elements Yoga School.
-Next, I completed 140 hours with Samudra Global School of Living Yoga.
+Next, I completed 140 hours with Samudra Global School of Living Yoga, founded by global teacher, Shiva Rea.
 As a faculty assistant at the Toronto Yoga Conference 2013-2015, I learned informally from Maria Garre, -Ayurvedic Therapist and international yoga instructor.
 In 2022 I fulfilled the Mandala of Yoga 300-Hour YTT- School of Embodied Poetry, founded by Shannon Paige.
 Because my latest area of focus is trauma-informed practices and anti-racism principles, I enhanced my training by completing the 300-Hour YTT program with Indra Yoga Institute in the same year.

 Volunteerism is a practical way in which I’ve combined my passion for helping others with the need to feel an authentic and rewarding sense of connection.
 For example, throughout much of the ‘2013s, I volunteered to lead a mindfulness program for Brampton Caledon Community Living, which supports people with intellectual disabilities.
 Currently, I volunteer to provide yoga sessions for youth within my role in Youth Justice.
 These sessions have had a mutual positive impact: they have elevated my understanding of the process of yoga and substantially improved the overall well-being of the youth I work with.